Introduction to Groups

 An operation combines members of a set.

-And for you artists out there, I can use painting as an example.
-Let's imagine we have the set of colors {red, green, blue}.
+And for you digital artists out there, I can use color as an example.
+Let's imagine our set is all triples of numbers (red, green, blue).

 Now we have to define an operation, and one that makes the most sense is mixing.